Sofia Muravieva: 2020–2021 season

-Muravieva would have been eligible to compete in the 2020–21 ISU Junior Grand Prix circuit; however, the series was canceled due to the global COVID-19 pandemic.
-At the second stage of the 2020-21 Russian Cup, Muravieva won the silver medal behind Elizaveta Berestovskaya with a total score of 199.10.
-Then at the fourth stage, she placed third in the short program but withdrew from the free skate.
-She competed at the 2021 Russian Junior Championships which were held in Krasnoyarsk in February.
-She won the bronze medal behind Sofia Akateva and Adeliia Petrosian with a total score of 208.13.
+Although Muravieva was age eligible to compete in the 2020–21 ISU Junior Grand Prix circuit, the series was ultimately canceled due to the global COVID-19 pandemic.
+At the second stage of the 2020 Russian Cup, Muravieva won the silver medal behind Elizaveta Berestovskaya.
+Going on to compete at the fourth stage, she placed third in the short program but ended up withdrawing from the free skate segment.

+Muravieva went on to compete at the 2021 Russian Junior Championships, where she won the bronze medal behind Sofia Akateva and Adeliia Petrosian.